-Before their success, some of the world’s most successful people experienced epic failure.
+Before their success, some of the world’s most highly successful people experienced epic failure.
 We celebrate their success but often overlook the path that got them there.
 A path that is often marked with failure.

 “There is no failure except in no longer trying.”

 His cinematic output has grossed more than $9 billion and brought him three Academy Awards, but the master of the blockbuster was rejected TWICE by the University of Southern California’s School of Cinematic Arts.
 Aside from that, this director also struggled with dyslexia which made it harder for him to cope with school.

 As their way of saying “Oops, I guess we were wrong about you” the school built a building in honor of Spielberg.

 3. Thomas Edison

 In what might be at once the most discouraging statement and worst teaching practice of all time, Thomas Edison was told by his teachers he was ‘too stupid to learn anything’.